Dalbee/Decision-trees-for-Scandinavian-Cuisines-Prediction/README.md

 In the original exercise, test were made for indian,and Asian cuisines.

 I have decided to test for all european cuisines in the dataset.
 My aim is to see how well the classifier works for european cuisines.
-Am thinking that european cuisines are very similar.
+I'm thinking that european cuisines are very similar.
 This test will help me find out.
 I also want to find out how well the classifier distinquishes between european cuisines and scandinavia cuisines.

 The data was compiled by a researcher named Yong-Yeol Ahn, who scraped tens of thousands of food recipes (cuisines and ingredients) from three different websites, namely: